 Stir up all the ingredients in a saucepan, over a low heat, until the dough forms.
 Allow the playdough to cool and then you’re ready to play.

-This makes a dark chocolate coloured playdough with a great smell.
 If you’d like to make it milder just use more flour and less cocoa, making sure you use 2 cups of the flour/cocoa combination in total.
-The playdough looks and smells good enough to eat, but of course it isn’t, so make sure the children understand this dough is only pretend.

 How to play with your chocolate playdough